TheRobBrennan/heimdall/README.md

 }
 ```

+If you open [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql), you should see the GraphIQL IDE.

+Create your query on the left-hand side and then press `Play` to see the result.

-It should respond with something like:
+It should look something like this:

 ![app/__screenshots__/graphiql-query-example-hello.png](app/__screenshots__/graphiql-query-example-hello.png)

-If you add valid JWT token to `{"Authorization": "Bearer <your-JWT-token>"}` in the `HTTP Headers` section for the above query:
+If you add a valid JWT token to `{"Authorization": "Bearer <your-JWT-token>"}` in the `HTTP Headers` section (located just below your query):

 ```json
 {